 If you wish to make a complaint about the school, in the first instance, you should contact the Headteacher in writing.
-Your complaint will be investigated following the Governors' Complaints Procedures, a full copy of which is available at the school and on the school website.
+Your complaint will be investigated following the Trust's Complaints Procedures, a full copy of which is available on the school website.